TheAnonymousCrusher/Yin-Yang/README.md

 # Yin-Yang Social
-### "Finding Equilibrium in Contrast"
+### *"Balancing all Good and Bad"*

+**What is Yin Yang?**
-A open source mental health friendly social site\ site framework.
-Name Yin-Yang becuase it trys to keep negative and positive content on the feed in balance.
+Yin Yang is an open source, mental health friendly social media site, that trys to keep both negative and positive content in the feed in balance.
+It was inspired by the traditional chinease concept of the "Yin Yang", which is a symbol of balance.